 Q: What damages may I recover in my Texas product liability lawsuit?

 A: Depending on the circumstances, you may be entitled to compensation for economic losses, such as property damage, medical bills, and lost wages.
 You may also recover non-economic damages, including pain and suffering and emotional distress.
 If the liable manufacturer exhibited especially egregious behavior, the court may award punitive damages as well.
 Speak with a knowledgeable attorney to determine your potential recovery.

-To get in touch with The Law Office of WT Johnson now, call (214) 231-0544 or submit an online contact form and we will get back to you shortly.
+To get in touch with The Law Office of WT Johnson now, call (214) 231-0544.
 Our consultations are free of charge and we demand no legal fees unless we win compensation for you.
 So, why wait?
 Contact us today to get started on the road to recovery.